wallacetcbrasil/wallacetcbrasil/README.md

 - 🌱 I’m currently learning JavaScript and C, i love search new things in tecnology in different areas.
 - 💞️ I’m looking to collaborate on my personal development and then start on the communityes and more, however i pretend to expand for differents areas of my hobbies

+- Observation: I Don't know where is the problem what result in the color lighter then i will remade all again later...

 <div align="center">
   <a href="https://github.com/wallacetcbrasil">
   <img height="160em" src="https://github-readme-stats.vercel.app/api?username=wallacetcbrasil&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>